-The documentation for this place is based on the heritage assessment completed by Robin Chinnery, Historian, and Lynne Farrow, Architect, in November 2010, with amendments and/or additions by State Heritage Office staff and the Register Committee.
+The documentation for this place is based on the heritage assessment completed by Robin Chinnery, Historian, and Lynne Farrow, Architect, in November 2010, with amendments and/or additions by the Heritage Council and the Department.

 13.1 DOCUMENTARY EVIDENCE

 Pemberton Swimming Pool is a large irregular tear drop shaped pool of natural appearance about 50 metres wide and 200 metres long, created in a forest setting by the Pemberton community in 1929/30 by damming a tributary of the Lefroy Brook.